 For the nine months ended September 30, 2014, the change in net unrealized appreciation was a decrease in net unrealized appreciation on investments of \$46,969,354 and a net unrealized foreign currency translation loss of \$409,733.
-The majority of the decrease in net unrealized appreciation for the nine months ended September 30, 2014 is attributable to reversals due to the recognition of realized gains associated with the sales of Arclin Cayman Holdings Inc. and ECI Holdco, Inc. offset by an increase in unrealized appreciation for investments held at September 30, 2014.
-The increase in net unrealized appreciation for the nine months ended September 30, 2013 was comprised of an increase in net unrealized appreciation on investments of \$76,906,131 and a net unrealized foreign currency translation loss of \$261,485.
+The majority of the decrease in net unrealized appreciation for the nine months ended September 30, 2014 is attributable to reversals due to the recognition of realized gains associated with the sales of Arclin Cayman Holdings Inc. and ECI Holdco, Inc. offset by an increase in unrealized appreciation for the nine months ended September 30, 2013 was comprised of an increase in net unrealized appreciation on investments of \$76,906,131 and a net unrealized foreign currency translation loss of \$261,485.
 The increase was mainly attributable to the reversal of unrealized depreciation for transactions realized during the nine months ended September 30, 2013.